Thornaby-on-Tees: Road

-Arriva North East and Stagecoach provide bus services to Thornaby and National Express and Megabus operate coach travel from Middlesbrough bus station.
+Arriva North East and Stagecoach North East provide bus services to Thornaby and National Express and operates coach services from Middlesbrough bus station.

 Media

 Television

 Regional television services is provided by BBC North East and Cumbria and ITV Tyne Tees.
 The local based-television station TalkTeesside also broadcast to the town.

 Radio

 Local radio stations are BBC Radio Tees, Heart North East, Hits Radio Teesside, Capital North East, Smooth North East, Greatest Hits Radio Teesside and CVFM Radio, a community based station that broadcast from nearby Middlesbrough.

 Newspapers

 The town is served by the local newspaper, Evening Gazette.

 Education

 Secondary

 Thornaby is served by three secondary schools; St Patrick's Catholic College, Thornaby Academy and Westlands Academy.

 College

 Thornaby is home to Stockton Riverside College, a major provider of further education in the Tees Valley with around 10,000 full & part-time students.
 It is labelled Stockton due to it being in or near the former Stockton South settlement, which lied on the southern banks of the river Tees (Yorkshire) and merged into Thornaby on Tees.